Continuous integration/continuous delivery/deployment (CI/CD)

 We believe that trunk-based development is a requirement of continuous integration.
 If you are not making frequent commits to a common branch in a shared source code repository, you are not doing continuous integration.
 If your build and test processes are automated but your developers are working on isolated, long-living feature branches that are infrequently integrated into a shared branch, you are also not doing continuous integration.

-Continuous delivery ensures that the “master” or “trunk” branch of an application's source code is always in a releasable state.
+Continuous delivery ensures that the “main” or “trunk” branch of an application's source code is always in a releasable state.
 In other words, if management came to your desk at 4:30 PM on a Friday and said, “We need the latest version released right now,” that version could be deployed with the push of a button and without fear of failure.

-This means having a pre-production environment that is as close to identical to the production environment as possible and ensuring that automated tests are executed, so that every variable that might cause a failure is identified before code is merged into the master or trunk branch.
+This means having a pre-production environment that is as close to identical to the production environment as possible and ensuring that automated tests are executed, so that every variable that might cause a failure is identified before code is merged into the main or trunk branch.

 Continuous deployment entails having a level of continuous testing and operations that is so robust, new versions of software are validated and deployed into a production environment without requiring any human intervention.